The Welsh Terrier is an easily recognized breed, sporting all the traits you’d associate with the spunky terrier family.

 Some terriers suffer from hip dysplasia and patellar luxation, but both conditions can affect other breeds and are not specific to the Welsh Terrier.

-Dogs can be sensitive to a particular food and environmental allergens.
+Dogs can be sensitive to particular foods and environmental allergens.

 Luckily, if your Welshie suffers from an allergic reaction to something, it’s usually treatable by simply removing the allergen from your home.